EVERY AUGUST…

 Where do we sleep?

 Bunkhouses.
 There are twin-sized bunkbeds.
-We have our guests sleeping on the bottom bed only.
-We room 3-4 people per bunkhouse.
-No private/semi-private options available.
-A friendly group experience for all!
+We typically have our guests sleeping on the bottom bed only.
+We typically room 4-people per bunkhouse.
+No private/semi-private options available - you could opt to bring your own tent for a private sleeping experience.
+There are a limited number of reservable tent spaces.

 How do we get to Birchwood?